Underwater Strobes & flashes

 Inon Strobes

-Excellent reputation for strobes, known for excelelnt build quality, small size, great S-TTL (optical TTL) feature which mimics a camera's preflash, and great power/size ratio.
+Solid reputation for strobes, known for excellent build quality, small size, a good S-TTL (optical TTL) feature which mimics a camera's preflash.
 The Inon S2000 is their latest strobe.
+The dials can be a little small on some models.

 • Inon S2000 - Brand new as of early 2009, could be the new top choice for compact cameras.
 Slightly smaller, cheaper, and almost as powerful as the D2000.
 Considered the "hot" new strobe for compact cameras.
 Takes 4 AA batteries.
 Guide # of 20.
 Retail price is around $450 USD.
 Read the Inon S2000 review